Tourism in Madhya Pradesh: World heritage sites

 Although the modern state of Madhya Pradesh came into being in 1956, its cultural heritage is ancient and chequered.
-Innumerable monuments, exquisitely carved temples, stupas, forts and palaces on hilltops, raise in the visitors mind visions of empires and kingdoms, of the great warriors and builders, poets and musicians, saints and philosophers; of Hinduism, Buddhism, and Jainism.
+Innumerable monuments, exquisitely carved temples, stupas, forts, and palaces on hilltops, raise in the visitor's mind visions of empires and kingdoms, of the great warriors and builders, poets, and musicians, saints and philosophers; of Hinduism, Buddhism, and Jainism.
 The famous Sanskrit poet-dramatist Kalidasa and the great musician of the Mughal court, Tansen, were from Madhya Pradesh.
 They are known all over the world.

 Three sites in Madhya Pradesh have been declared World Heritage Sites by UNESCO: